-4 Geophysical data
+4. Geophysical Data

-4.1 Free-air gravity anomalies
+4.1.
+Free-Air Gravity Anomalies

 For our analysis it is important that the study region is close to isostatic equilibrium.
-Free-air gravity anomalies (based on the high-resolution EGM2008 model on a 5' × 5' grid, Pavlis et al., 2012) are within ±50 mGal in most of Tibet and the adjacent regions (the west-central Tarim and North China Cratons) (Figure 1c), which suggests general near-isostatic equilibrium in most of the study area.
+Free-air gravity anomalies (based on the high-resolution EGM2008 model on a 5' $\times$ 5' grid, Pavlis et al., 2012) are within $\pm$ 50 mGal in most of Tibet and the adjacent regions (the west-central Tarim and North China Cratons) (Figure 1c), which suggests general near-isostatic equilibrium in most of the study area.
 The Yangtze Craton is also close to isostatic equilibrium with free-air gravity anomalies typically around -50 to -70 mGal, except for the narrow belt at the western edge with anomalies of ca. -75 to -120 mGal.

 Within the Tibetan Plateau, only the Eastern Kunlun Block is not in isostatic equilibrium with relatively strong negative free-air anomalies of -50 to -120 mGal.
 Otherwise major deviations from isostasy (possibly caused by lithosphere flexure) occur mostly along its actively deforming margins.
-A positive free-air gravity anomaly of up to +200 mGal is observed in the Himalaya and southeastern Tibet (south of 30 °N in the Lhasa and Songpan-Ganzi Blocks), with a strong negative free-air gravity anomaly of -100 mGal to -200 mGal further south at the northern margin of Indian Plate.
+A positive free-air gravity anomaly of up to +200 mGal is observed in the Himalaya and southeastern Tibet (south of 30°N in the Lhasa and Song-pan-Ganzi Blocks), with a strong negative free-air gravity anomaly of -100 mGal to -200 mGal further south at the northern margin of Indian Plate.

-The Tarim craton is close to isostatic equilibrium in its western-central part (+20 to -80 mGal), and deviates from isostasy in the north-eastern part (-75 to - 100 mGal).
-Besides, the northern boundary of Tibet at the Tarim Craton is also in disequilibrium with a narrow (<100 km wide) anomaly of ca. +120 mGal (locally ca. +200 mGal) on the Tibetan side and -120 to -150 mGal on the Tarim side.
-This characteristic pattern of positive and negative free-air gravity anomaly belts (cf. Artemieva et al., 2016) indicates the presence of a south-dipping subducting slab below the Altyn Tagh fault, as also inferred from some geochemical (Guo and Wilson, 2019) and geophysical (Zhao et al., 2011) data.
+The Tarim craton is close to isostatic equilibrium in its western-central part (+20 to -80 mGal), and deviates from isostasy in the north-eastern part (-75 to -100 mGal).
+Besides, the northern boundary of Tibet at the Tarim Craton is also in disequilibrium with a narrow (<100 km wide) anomaly of ca. +120 mGal (locally ca. +200mGal) on the Tibetan side and -120 to -150 mGal on the Tarim side.
+This characteristic pattern of positive and negative free-air gravity anomaly belts (cf. Artemieva et al., 2016) indicates the presence of a south-dipping subducting slab below the Altyn Tagh fault, as also inferred from some geochemical (Guo & Wilson, 2019) and geophysical (Zhao et al., 2011) data.
 A similar pattern is observed at the Himalayan front with its north-dipping subduction.

-4.2 Surface heat-flow measurements
+4.2.
+Surface Heat-Flow Measurements

 We summarize here information on conventional borehole heat-flow measurements, which we further use to compare the predicted heat flow with observations.
 Surface heat-flow measurements are almost absent in Tibet, except in the petroliferous Qaidam sedimentary basin (Figure 1b; Jiang et al., 2019).
-In the Eastern Kunlun-Qaidam Block, surface heat-flow ranges from 40 mW/m2 to 70 mW/m2 with an average of 58±9 mW/m2.
-Along the INDEPTH II profile, surface heat flow measured close to hot springs (see Supporting Figure S1b) shows high values up to 100-140 mW/m2.
-However, these shallow measurements are of relatively low quality, and are probably significantly affected by groundwater circulation.
+In the Eastern Kunlun-Qaidam Block, surface heat-flow ranges from 40 mW/m to 70 mW/m with an average of $58 \pm 9$ mW/m.
+Along the INDEPTH II profile, surface heat flow measured close to hot springs (see Figure S1b in Supporting Information S1) shows high values up to 100-140 mW/m.
+However, these shallow measurements are of relatively low quality and are probably significantly affected by groundwater circulation.